Configure AWS Systems Manager Incident Manager Replication Sets

 Beyond these examples

-These snippets focus on specific replication set features: single and multi-region replication, and customer managed key encryption.
+These snippets focus on specific replication set features: single and multi-region replication and customer managed key encryption.
 They’re intentionally minimal rather than complete incident management systems.

-• Deletion protection configuration (deletionProtected output property)
+• Deletion protection configuration (deletionProtected property)

-• Key rotation and re-encryption workflows
+• Key rotation and key replacement workflows

 Let's configure AWS Systems Manager Incident Manager Replication Sets